 Companies in numerous industries use these systems to automate complex industrial processes, detect and correct problems, and measure trends over time.
-Some of these industries include water and waste control, energy, oil and gas refining, transportation, and telecom.
+Some of these industries include industrial plants, water and waste control, energy, oil and gas refining, transportation, and telecom.

 These systems provide companies monitoring and control applications by collecting and analyzing real-time data.
 Though not all SCADA systems are equipped for controlling functions, they are still referred to as SCADA systems.